 It’s just another day at the office for a parrotlet named Obi.

 And along with birds paving the way for flying robots, here’s a jumping robot that mimics a primate:

 A jumping robot — whose design was inspired by small primates known as bush babies — can spring off walls to gain height faster than any previous robot and could one day help rapidly scan urban disaster zones, researchers say. … Despite being just 10 inches (26 centimeters) tall and weighing only 0.2 pounds (100 grams), the one-legged robot, named Salto, can leap up more than 3.2 feet (1 meter) high from a standing position.

 Now, bushbabies I’m familiar with!
-Here’s how they jump — in a vertical posture — a lot of prosimians jump like this:
+Here’s a great video showing how they jump — in a vertical posture — a lot of prosimians jump like this: